 Usually, a battery will die slowly and provide some advance notice.
 There are exceptions, of course, such as when an internal failure occurs as a result of a bad cell.
 When that happens, you're likely not to have any warning signs and will find your car or truck in need of a jump every time you start it up.
-But for the majority of us, when our car batteries die - as they certainly will at some point — one or more of the following symptoms are usually present.
+But for many, when a car battery dies — as they certainly will at some point — one or more of the following symptoms are usually present.

 In this scenario, it's likely that your battery is strong enough to provide power to your electronic components, but not strong enough to fully energize the starter.
-But this is another scenario when you might be dealing with a bad starter.
-Jump starting your car and multiple attempts turning the key are also your next steps in this case.
+This is another scenario when you might be dealing with a bad starter.
+In this case, jump starting your car and multiple attempts turning the key are also your next steps.

 But what about if your battery is new and requires jump starts?
 There are a couple of possibilities here.
 The first is the simplest: you have a battery that is prematurely wearing out.
 Check your warranty if testing the battery indicates replacement is needed.

 Less commonly, there may be an electronic component in the car that draws a current even after the car is shut off.
 There are many sensors that operate this way by design, but they don't draw enough power to drain the battery.
 When a component such as a radio or light bulb remain on when they shouldn't, you'll likely find your battery dead when you're rushing out the door for work in the morning.
 For more on this condition, read about parasitic drains.